 How do I get involved?

 There are three steps to get involved.
 First – Determine your voting precinctby checking your voter registration card or by contacting your county clerk.
-Second – Check with either the State Democratic or Republican Party to find the location of your precinct’s caucusmeeting and the name of your precinct chair and vice chair, whom can help you with any questions.
+Second – Check with the State Republican Party to find the location of your precinct’s caucus meeting and the name of your precinct chair and vice chair, whom can help you with any questions.
 Third – Attend your caucus meeting on Tuesday, March 23 and consider running as a delegate to the county or state convention.